How to claim compensation from Roads Service

 For internal flooding of living accommodation, the target is six weeks.
 The average timescale for a decision on all other property damage claims is six months.

-- Roads Service inspection and repair records
+- Transport NI (formerly known as Roads Service) inspection and repair records

 - whether or not a contractor or other organisation is involved